sadaszewski/cpython/pep-XXXX-pipeline-syntax.rst

 -------------------------

-Using the unparsed expressions passed to ``__pipe__()`` one can construct a convenient code builder without the need to keep the source code in strings.
+Using the unparsed expressions passed to ``__pipe__()`` one can construct a convenient code builder without the need to provide the source code in strings.

 .. code-block:: python